tuvokki/tuvokki.github.com/_posts/2015-06-12-Short-intermezzo-for-lazy-bloggers.md

 layout: post
 title: "Intermezzo for lazy bloggers"
 ---
+You know I'm working on [a blog in Bogart.js and CouchDB]({% post_url 2015-06-01-Lets-make-more-blogs %}).
 Recently I sumbled on the Markov Chain.
+Lets make use of that in this project.

 A Markov chain is collection of random variables {X_t} (where the index t runs through 0, 1, ...) having the property that, given the present, the future is conditionally independent of the past.

 [Wikipedia](https://en.wikipedia.org/wiki/Markov_chain) is a little clearer